 By six months, prosocial tendencies in babies emerge.
 They cry when they hear other babies cry.

 As children develop a sense of person permanence, perspective-taking, and personal identity, they begin to comfort peers and adults who appear upset.
 Children as young as two can display empathic concern for others13.

 How to teach kids prosocial behavior

 Developmental psychologists believe that effective internalization of values that produce positive behavior involves two steps:

-- Children’s accurate understanding of parents’ expectations
+- Children’s accurate understanding of parents’ expectations.

-- Children accepting that expectation
+- Children’s accepting that expectation.

-The second step, however, is more challenging.
+The second step, accepting that expectation, is more challenging.

 Warm, nurturing, responsive parenting

 Both biology and socialization play an important role in prosocial skills development.